Gamest23/PD3WwiseAudioModding/README.md

 - Requires Python 3.4 or above

-- Requires to install mkdocs-material `pip install mkdocs-material`

-- Requires to insall MkDocs - Open in a new tab plugin `pip install mkdocs-open-in-new-tab`

 - Visual Studio Code recommended for editing

 Clone this Repo

-Either run Command Prompt inside root folder, and run the following:
+### Either run Command Prompt inside root folder, and run the following:

+`pip install mkdocs-material` or `'venv/bin/pip' install mkdocs-material`

+`pip install mkdocs-open-in-new-tab` or `'venv/bin/pip' install mkdocs-open-in-new-tab`

 `python -m venv venv` only do this once

-`.\venv\Scripts\activate` or `source venv/bin/activate` to activate the virtual environment
+`.\venv\Scripts\activate` or `source venv/bin/activate` or `source venv/bin/activate.fish` to activate the virtual environment

 `mkdocs serve` to begin running the website locally (127.0.0.1:8000)

-Or open the root folder in Visual Studio Code, and in the terminal section run the following:
+### Or open the root folder in Visual Studio Code, and in the terminal section run the following:

+`pip install mkdocs-material` or `'venv/bin/pip' install mkdocs-material`

+`pip install mkdocs-open-in-new-tab` or `'venv/bin/pip' install mkdocs-open-in-new-tab`

 `python -m venv venv` only do this once

-`.\venv\Scripts\activate` or `source venv/bin/activate` to activate the virtual environment
+`.\venv\Scripts\activate` or `source venv/bin/activate` or `source venv/bin/activate.fish` to activate the virtual environment

 `mkdocs serve` to begin running the website locally (127.0.0.1:8000)